syohex/emacs-quickrun2/README.md

 ## Outputter

 Outputter is a function for processing command output.
-Default outputter is to output to \*quickrun\* buffer and processing ANSI Color sequence.
+Default outputter is to output to \*quickrun2\* buffer and processing ANSI Color sequence.

-`quickrun.el` defines following functions as default.
+`quickrun2.el` defines following functions as default.

 #### `buffer:buffername`